Wastewater Treatment

 STEP 1 - Sanitary sewers carry wastewater from homes and businesses to the raw wastewater pumping station at the treatment plant.
 The wastewater flows by gravity most of the time in the sanitary sewer pipes.
 Routine cleaning and closed circuit television inspection of Benton's sanitary sewer lines helps keep the sewer collection system in good shape.

 STEP 2 - Fine Screens let water pass, but not trash (such as rags, diapers, etc.).
 There are four screens located at the plant.
-The trash from these screens is collected and properly compacted by two of the newer bar screens and disposed of at the landfill.
+The trash from these screens is collected and properly compacted by bar screens and disposed of at the landfill.
 The screened wastewater is pumped to the two aeration basins.

 Primary Treatment